 See http://www.protectyourwaters.net for more information “Clean-Drain-Dry” procedures.

 Boat ramp availability can vary through the year due to water level fluctuations.
-Check for ramp status, or check with the park headquarters.
+Check with the park headquarters at 308-284-8800 for ramp status, or see the pinned post on the Lake McConaughy Facebook page.
 Private tractor services can also assist you with boat launching/towing.

 Beach launching is currently legal at Lake McConaughy, but if you choose to do so, you are cautioned to know the capabilities of your tow vehicle.